-As of March 7, 2023, the case remains staid for 90 days pending settlement discussions.
+As of march 7, 2023, the case remains staid for 90 days pending settlement discussions.
 As of May 31, 2023, the parties appear to have reached a settlement agreement. the US, Tribe and WRID are now working through their internal approval processes.
-On February 13, 2024, the Court signed an Order issuing a 90 day stay of the proceedings to give the parties time to obtain approval from all the appropriate authorities to resolve the outstanding water rights claims.
+The Court has been asked for another final 90 day stay while approvals are obtained.